 Are There Any Problems With Condoms?

-Most men and women have no problems using condoms.
+Most people have no problems using condoms.
 Side effects that can sometimes happen include:

 - an allergic reaction in someone with an allergy to latex condoms